UMD-CS-STICs/389Aspring18/projects/p2-predicting-credit-defaults/README.md

 What to turn in
 -

-1. Your `.ipynb` Jupyter notebook file containing your code.
+1. Your `Practical 2 Code.ipynb` Jupyter notebook file containing your code.
+Please make sure you run all your cells before submitting so I don't have to run them on my end.
 2. A `README.md` listing any extra packages that I need to run your code.
 Also contains any blogs or tutorials you looked at.
 3. An `analysis.pdf` file
     - pictures are better than text